BryceStevenWilley/BryceStevenWilley.github.io/_posts/2020-09-27-choosing_colors.md

 categories: design colors films
 ---

 I never quite understood how to use colors.
-I can appreciate them when used well; Blade Runner 2049 my favorite movie for a while because of its striking palettes.
-La La Land still is.
+I can appreciate them when used well; Blade Runner 2049 was my favorite movie for a while because of its striking palettes.
+La La Land still is my favorite for the same reason.
 But if you asked me to come up with my own palettes, I'd either be baffled, or would choose the loudest combinations you've seen.

 When I first started my website in late undergrad, I stuck with simple colors.
 White background, black text, supporting a dark blue <span style="color:#1565C0;">⬤</span>,